Consistent subsectors of maximal supergravity and wrapped M5-branes: Discussion

 Trombone-gauged supergravities must be described at the level of the field equations \cite{LeDiffon:2011wt}, as they do not admit an action.
 The absence of a lagrangian is prevented, among other things, by mass matrices that are not symmetric.
 The latter have antisymmetric contributions governed by the trombone components of the embedding tensor.
 Thus, the well-known theorem that ensures diagonalisability over the reals of a real symmetric matrix does not apply to the mass matrices of trombone-gauged supergravities.
 Two obstructions might therefore hamper the diagonalisation of these mass matrices over the reals: a defectiveness leading to a Jordan block decomposition, or a diagonalisation over the complex numbers.
 We have seen both issues appear, in turn, in the mass spectrum of the two AdS vacua studied in section \ref{eq:AdSvac}.

 The complex mass modes reported in the spectrum of the associative three-cycle $\cN=1$ AdS vacuum of section \ref{sec:A3CVac} seem at odds with the expected stability of a supersymmetric vacuum.
 This is a question that will need further analysis beyond the scope of the present paper, which limited itself to present those diagonalisation results.
-We are inclined to think that, more than a pathology of the supersymmetric vacua of \cite{Acharya:2000mu,Gauntlett:2006ux}, our results invite a more careful analysis of the conditions that lead to the calculation of mass spectra in the context of consistent truncations.
+We are inclined to think that, more than a pathology of the supersymmetric vacua of \cite{Acharya:2000mu,Gauntlett:2006ux}, our results invite a more careful analysis of the conditions that lead to the calculation of mass spectra in the context of consistent truncations, in the sense that not all modes seen in a consistently truncated gauged supergravity should uplift to the higher dimension.
 Whether leading to a subsector of a theory in a fixed dimension, or leading to a dimensional reduction, consistent truncations provide just local staments about the equations of motion of the theories involved.
 Global aspects and boundary conditions are frequently ignored in this context, but these might play an important role in the cases discussed in this paper.

 An indication that global aspects should be taken into account already lies in our construction.
-Among other reasons, $D=4$ $\cN=8$ TCSO$(5,0,0 ; \mathrm{V})$ supergravity arises as a consistent truncation \cite{PicoVarela25} of $D=11$ supergravity on the M5-brane solutions of \cite{Acharya:2000mu,Gauntlett:2006ux} because the wrapped submanifold therein is a hyperboloid, $H^3$, which is locally diffeomorphic to the group manifold $G_3$ of Bianchi type $\mathrm{V}$.
+Among other reasons, $D=4$ $\cN=8$ TCSO$(5,0,0 ; \mathrm{V})$ supergravity arises as a consistent truncation \cite{Pico:2026rji} of $D=11$ supergravity on the M5-brane solutions of \cite{Acharya:2000mu,Gauntlett:2006ux} because the wrapped submanifold therein is a hyperboloid, $H^3$, which is locally diffeomorphic to the group manifold $G_3$ of Bianchi type $\mathrm{V}$.
 Globally, however, $H^3$ and $G_3$ differ.
 In particular, the former can be compactified by quotienting, $H^3/\Gamma$, by a discrete group of isometries $\Gamma$.
-This feature enables such compact $H^3/\Gamma$ configuration to provide a bonafide string background.
+This feature enables such compact $H^3/\Gamma$ configuration to provide a bonafide M-theory background.
 In contrast, a non-unimodular group such as Bianchi type V cannot be similarly compactified.
 A reasonable expectation is that the delinquent modes of complex mass are in fact unphysical and are projected out of the spectrum by the action of $\Gamma$.
 We expect to return to these questions in the future.